mind-inria/mri-nufft/docs/explanations/mrinufft_convention.rst

 Adding a NUFFT Backend
 ----------------------

 Adding a NUFFT backend to MRI-NUFFT should be easy.
 We recommend to check how other backends have been inplemented.
 CPU-based nufft interface can use the `FourierOperatorCPU` to minimize the boiler-plate.
+You can take inspiration from the following pull-request on GitHub: https://github.com/mind-inria/mri-nufft/pull/345

 .. _kspace_traj: